Typing: Alphanumeric entry

 The Associated Press reported Barbara Blackburn achieving a speed of 194 wpm in October 1984 using the MasterType typing game.
 In a January 1985 story in the Los Angeles Times, Blackburn said she had recently reached 196 wpm.
 During her Late Night appearance on January 24, 1985, she claimed to have achieved 170 wpm on minute tests, and 200 wpm using a computer.
 In May 1985, The Seattle Times reported that Blackburn said she had "attained speeds of 212 words a minute for a brief time" using an Apple computer keyboard and the Dvorak layout.

 The recent emergence of several competitive typing websites has allowed fast typists on computer keyboards to emerge along with new records, though many of these are unverifiable.
 Some notable, records include 255 wpm on a one-minute, random-word test by a user under the username slekap and occasionally bailey, 213 wpm on a 1-hour, random-word test by Joshua Hu, 221 wpm average on 10 random quotes by Joshua Hu, and first place in the 2020 Ultimate Typing Championship by Anthony Ermollin based on an average of 180.88 wpm on texts of various lengths.
 All of their records were set on the QWERTY keyboard layout.

-The current fastest typist is a 17 year old who goes by the username MythicalRocket, with a speed of 305 WPM for 15 seconds using the QWERTY keyboard layout.
+The current fastest typist goes by the username MythicalRocket, with a speed of 305 WPM for 15 seconds using the QWERTY keyboard layout.

 Using a personalized interface, physicist Stephen Hawking, who suffered from amyotrophic lateral sclerosis, managed to type 15 wpm with a switch and adapted software created by Walt Woltosz.
 Due to a slowdown of his motor skills, his interface was upgraded with an infrared camera that detected "twitches in the cheek muscle under the eye."
 His typing speed decreased to approximately one word per minute in the later part of his life.